Little Pine First Nation: Background

 The year of the Cypress Hills Massacre in 1873, the most famous and influential of the Plains Chiefs Mistahimaskwa, also known as "Big Bear" (c.1825-1888), had the idea to unite all the Cree bands.
 He was half Ojibwa, half Cree, and led the largest band of Cree that lived on the Plains at that particular time, which was about 2,000 people.
 He advocated for pan-Amerindianism, which urged all these native bands in the region to unite against white settlement.

-In addition, Big Bear did not like the terms of Treaty 6, especially the provision stating that Canadian law would become the law of the land.
-He thought that the treaty would give up his people's autonomy.
+In addition, Big Bear stated did not like the terms of Treaty 6, especially the provision stating that Canadian law would become the law of the land.
+He thought that the treaty would force his people to give up their autonomy.
 Despite his objections, he was eventually forced to sign the treaty in 1882 in Fort Walsh in order to get rations for his people.
-With now only having 247 followers, he moved to a remote reserve at Fort Pitt in the north.
-Overall, Big Bear's effort to unite Amerindians alarmed Ottawa officials, so they urgently sought to find chiefs.
-One of these chiefs that was willing to negotiate was Minahikosis, or "Little Pine".
-He was the half-Blackfoot, half-Cree brother-in-law of Piapot who had a reputation similar to that of Big Bear.
-Little Pine held out for three years in hopes of joining a unified Amerindian state, but eventually negotiated and signed the treaty because of his starving people.
+By then, only having 247 followers, he moved his band to a remote reserve at Fort Pitt in the north.

+Big Bear's effort to unite Amerindians alarmed Ottawa officials, so they urgently sought to find other chiefs to sign treaty.
+Minahikosis, or "Little Pine", was the half-Blackfoot, half-Cree brother-in-law of Piapot.
+He had a reputation similar to that of Big Bear.
+Little Pine held out for three years in hopes of seeing the formation of a unified Amerindian state, but eventually he negotiated and signed the treaty, because his people were starving.

-In contrast to Big Bear, a Plains Chief who got along very well with the white settlers was Cree chief Pitikwahanapiwiyin, also known as "Poundmaker", the leading Blackfoot chief.
+In contrast to Big Bear, Cree chief Pitikwahanapiwiyin, also known as "Poundmaker", the leading Blackfoot chief, got along very well with the white settlers.
 He also became one of those who signed Treaty 6 in 1876.
-Poundmaker also accepted a reserve in 1879, which was about forty miles west of Battleford.
+In 1879 Poundmaker accepted a reserve located about forty miles west of Battleford.